Fydar/AssetIcons/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Suggest an idea for this project
+about: Report an issue with the documentation
-labels: ✨ enhancement
+labels: 📝 documentation
 ---

-Describe the end user-facing experience of this feature.
-If it's purely a tool, this section can describe the user of the tools experience.
+Describe the issue with the documentation or request a change.